PolymerElements/app-layout/app-drawer-layout/README.md

 </app-drawer-layout>
 ```

-A drawer in right side of the screen:
+A drawer on the right side of the screen:

 ```html
 <app-drawer-layout drawer-position="right">